 Determining the exact marital share of military retirement is not possible if the service member is not yet retired.
 The denominator is unknown in this situation because we will not know how many years the service member will serve until retirement takes place.
 In this type of divorce, courts can award a percentage of the service member’s retired pay by using another formula.

-In this example, the service member was in the service for 2 years before marrying.
+In this example, the service member was in the service for two years before marrying.
 The marriage lasted another 18 years and then ends in divorce.
 At the time of the divorce, the service member is still on active duty.
 At the time of the divorce, we can not calculate the spouse’s percentage of military retirement because the denominator or years of service is still growing.
 The numerator can be determined though by the length of the marriage.
 In this case, the numerator is 18 years or 216 months.
 To award the spouse 50% of the military retired pay the court order would read as follows:

 "The spouse shall receive 50% of the marital share of the service member’s disposable retired pay.
 The marital share is a fraction, the numerator is 216 months of marriage during the service member’s creditable military service, divided by the total number of months of the member’s creditable military service."